Affair of the Dancing Lamas: Diplomatic

-Following the Xinhai Revolution, which established the Republic of China in 1912, China withdrew from Tibet.
+After the Xinhai Revolution, which established the Republic of China in 1912, China withdrew from Tibet.
 The Dalai Lama returned to Lhasa and Britain briefly supplied armaments to what it now regarded as an independent country but the First World War in Europe led to Britain losing interest.
 By 1919 a renewed fear of Russia and China felt by both Britain and Tibet led to a mutual desire for closer diplomatic relations.
 Charles Bell, Britain's political representative in Sikkim, was sent to Lhasa at the end of 1920 to negotiate.
-He was the first European to be invited to Lhasa and he stayed for almost a whole year.
-Bell and Thubten Gyatso, the Dalai Lama, developed a warm personal friendship.
+He was the first European to be invited to Lhasa and he stayed for almost a year.
+Bell and Thubten Gyatso, the Dalai Lama, became friends.
 In 1921, Britain again started supplying Tibet with arms, ammunition, military support and training.

 British aspirations towards Mount Everest

 On his 1904 military mission, Younghusband had seen Mount Everest, the highest mountain in the world, and had enthused Curzon with the idea of a grand British imperial expedition to make the first ascent of the mountain.
 Eventually this led to Britain's magisterial Alpine Club adopting the idea in celebration of its 1907 golden jubilee.
 Mount Everest lies on the border between Nepal and Tibet but neither country would allow entry to foreign expeditions.
 The Secretary of State for India refused to request permission from Tibet and then the 1914–18 War intervened.

-In 1913 John Noel had entered Tibet clandestinely and had reached to within forty miles of Mount Everest, closer than any other foreigner before him.
+In 1913 John Noel had entered Tibet clandestinely and come within 65km (40 miles) of Mount Everest, closer than any other foreigner before him.
 After the war, in an attempt to inject new impetus, Noel was invited to address a joint meeting of the Royal Geographical Society and the Alpine Club.
 Noel's 1919 talk was inspirational and the two societies again started lobbying.
 Younghusband (soon to become president of the RGS) wrote to the Secretary of State for India to see if Tibet could be asked for permission.
 Even with the political backing of Lord Curzon, who was now Britain's Foreign Secretary (and who had been RGS president from 1911 to 1914), Younghusband only received lukewarm support from Whitehall but was still able to send Charles Howard-Bury to India to try to take things forward.
 Howard-Bury met the Viceroy of India, Lord Chelmsford, who was sympathetic but said he could do nothing while negotiations with Tibet were pending, although he suggested that Charles Bell should be approached.
 By serendipity, Howard-Bury met Bell shortly before Bell's diplomatic visit to Lhasa.
 As a small piece in the diplomatic jigsaw, Bell negotiated that British expeditions be allowed into Tibet, starting with the 1921 British Mount Everest reconnaissance expedition.
 However, in the minds of the Tibetan elite, Everest expeditions became associated with military expansionism within the country.

 Early in 1921 the Mount Everest Committee was set up jointly by the Royal Geographical Society and the Alpine Club to manage all future British expeditions - Younghusband was appointed chairman.